reselbob/dockerdemos/groupies/readme.md

 We're back in good graces.
 Things are better now.

 **NOTE**: In some environments having the container running `eatmemory` to go over the memory limit will cause the container to crash.
+Also in some cases the docker engine will only write memory to the declared limite.
 This is OK.
 Basically the container is saying, _"You're ask for more memory than I'm allocated to give so I am going to complain.
+Or, I might only go the the limit.
 Hey, I might even blow up!"_

 ## At the Linux Level